lightsrh/ShareCount/TAD.md

 #### Areas for Improvement:
 - **Image Storage Optimization:** Explore better methods for handling image storage.
 - **Technology Choices:** Reevaluate technology choices for potential optimization.
-Express and session are not compatible with a deployement in Kubernetes as it is a security breach.
+Express and sessions are not compatible with a deployement in Kubernetes as it is a security breach.
 JWT seams like a great alternative to it in the future.
-The images are also deployed in docker hub but due to this security breach it is impossible to use them in the current state.
+The docker images are also deployed in docker hub but due to this security breach it is impossible to use them in the current state.

 ## Conclusion